f0rmat1k/bemy/README.md

 bemy
 ```
 Called autotask and created the only css file `some-block.css`.
-You should set `-f` when you want set not current directory or call bemy on `deps.js` file.
+You should set `-f` when you want set different from the current directory or call bemy on `deps.js` file.

 Webstorm is required `-f [path]`.
 An example of using bemy with `external tools` of webstorm for the autotask:
 ![](https://cloud.githubusercontent.com/assets/769992/6725778/23a5188a-ce30-11e4-828d-0d590fb26e08.png)
 Don't forget to configure hotkey for task running (e.g. `ctrl + a`) at `keymap` section.

 ### Confguring
 Bemy will try to find `.bemy.json` on the every previous level (like npm) until the root directory, so you can put `.bemy.json` into your home directory or project directory if you need different options depend on project.
-Otherwise bemy wil take `.bemy.json` from own directory.
+Otherwise bemy will take `.bemy.json` from own directory.

 #### `file-types`
 Description of the used file types.